 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This reduces the amount of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also involves less natural gas to produce the same amount of heat compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This decreases the quantity of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same amount of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is the condensing option's use of a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.
+The primary difference between a condensing furnace and a non-condensing furnace is that the former uses a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the other does not.

-The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, the equipment may not last as long.

-A variable-speed furnace can switch its fan speed dependent on the heating requirements of your [[location]] home.
-It performs at a slower speed until there's a temperature decrease and then increases speed up to supply more heat.
-This type of system is much more efficient than conventional furnaces, as it only consumes the amount of energy needed to heat your home, saving you money in the long run.
+For the most part, condensing furnaces type of system is much more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy needed to heat your home, saving you money in the long run.

 A variable-speed furnace doesn’t operate all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it takes to keep that temperature.
+Rather, it runs at different speeds depending on the temperature in your Lawrence home as well as the amount of energy it requires to reach that temperature.

-When too much energy is essential to maintain your preferred temperature level, the furnace will shift up to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces